 Table saws are better for more advanced woodworkers.
 They provide lots of flexibility as you can use them to cut large pieces of wood.
 As long as you know what you’re doing, you can use a table saw to create angles and bevels.

 Table saws are well worth the investment and will become a staple in your workshop.
-If you're looking to get a better understanding of what table saw to buy, I'd recommend bypassing the high-priced cabinet table saws, and first buy a portable or benchtop table saw.
+If you’re looking to get a better understanding of what table saw to buy, I’d recommend bypassing the high-priced cabinet table saws, and first buying a portable or benchtop table saw.

-While cabinet table saws are incredible saws that have no limitations, they are very expensive and might not provide the best bang-for-your-buck as a beginner.
+While cabinet table saws are incredible saws that have no limitations, they are very expensive and might not provide the best bang for your buck as a beginner.

 Once you decide between a miter saw and a table saw, you have to pick which model you want!
 There are tons of miter saws and table saws on the market.
 Below, we briefly review our top recommendation for each:

 The SKILSAW SPT99-12 is honestly unmatched in terms of build quality in the table saw department.

 Unlike most table saws, the SKILSAW SPT99-12 is very portable, yet at the same time, it can make every cut you’d expect a table saw to make.
 The added bonus is that you can take it with you to job sites and set it up on a table or truck bed.